 Cost of Living Fund

-Our Cost of Living Fund makes grants to grassroots charitable organisations working to help the most disadvantaged in our county cope with the ongoing impact of the elevated cost of living.
+Our Cost of Living Fund makes grants to grassroots charitable organisations working to help the most disadvantaged in our county cope with the continued high cost of living.
+We remain dedicated to raising awareness and funds around this issue into 2024.
 Could you or your business join us in stepping up to this challenge?

-Crucially, Oxfordshire has a precious network of grassroots organisations that are doing essential work to help people stay afloat in this crisis.
-However, these organisations are themselves at risk of going under.
-They are experiencing huge increases in the demand for their services alongside rising costs which they cannot pass onto the people they help.
+Crucially, Oxfordshire has a precious network of grassroots organisations that are doing essential work to help people stay afloat.
+However, these organisations are experiencing huge increases in the demand for their services, alongside rising costs, which they cannot pass onto the people they help.

 Donate to the Cost of Living fund